HudsonHurtig/HudsonHurtig/README.md

 Self taught programer

-Development on this account is limited, see My roboitcs github account to really see what I have been up to!
+Development on this account is limited, see My roboitcs github account to really see what I have been up to the last few years!

 My old Account: https://github.com/Team1710CTO